nowakowsky/Pokerstars-Api/readme.md

 Table: Aitne VI
 ########################
 ```
+Each table has separate output and it's being send to stdout on change on this table.

 ## This is just a side project to learn some programming basics written in few hours, do not expect too much.
 Anyway it is working pretty good
 ### This is not completed app, treat it as a beta version